ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 ## B) Engineering a complete script to steal password from a text file and send it over email

 Before proceeding with this task, you'll need to install Powershell on your virtual machine.
-Click here for arch linux [guide](https://ephos.github.io/posts/2018-9-17-Pwsh-ArchLinux)
+Install instructions are given below for arch linux [reference guide](https://ephos.github.io/posts/2018-9-17-Pwsh-ArchLinux)

 ```shell
 # POWERSHELL INSTALL SCRIPT FOR ARCH LINUX